pimpim/SCI-F/docs/pages/6-examples.md

 All apps are exposed to the user:

 ```
-singularity apps carrierseq.img
+$ singularity apps carrierseq.img
 mapping
 poisson
 readme
 sorting
-sra-tooklit
+download
 ```

 And then we can ask for help for any of the pipeline steps:

 ```
 singularity help --app mapping carrierseq.img
 singularity help --app poisson carrierseq.img
 singularity help --app sorting carrierseq.img
 ```

 The entire set of steps for running the pipeline provided by the container come down to calling the different apps.
-As an overall strategy, since the data is rather large, we are going to map a folder to the container’s data base where the analysis is to run.
+As an overall strategy, since the data is rather large, we are going to map a folder to the container's data base where the analysis is to run.
 This directory, just like the modular applications, has a known and predictable location.
 So our steps are going to look like this:

- 0. Make an empty random folder to bind to for data, download the data to it (this could represent a large data folder in a scratch folder on a cluster)
+ 0. Download data to a host folder
- 1. For subsequent commands, map the data base in the container to the local machine
+ 1. For subsequent commands, map `/scif/data` to the host folder
  2. Perform mapping step of pipeline
  3. Perform poisson regression on filtered reads
- 4. Finally, sort results
+ 4. Sort the results

 And the calls to the container to support this would be: